DINKIN/coding-challenge-websites-solutions/README.md

 # Coding Challenge Websites Solutions

-My place to show my solutions, made mainly in Python, to various Coding Challenges Websites.
+My place to show my solutions, made mainly in Python, to various Coding Challenges Websites, all made with TDD in mind.

 ## Coding Challenge Websites